How to Design a Successful Google Ad

 Your brand should be displayed consistently in both the PPC ad and your landing page.
 Using a vanity phone number is a brand that makes it easy to brand both the PPC listing and the landing page.

-Although Google doesn’t allow using a numeric phone number in PPC ads, Google does allow using a vanity phone number because it is a brand.
+Although Google doesn’t allow using a numeric phone number in PPC ads, Google allows using a vanity phone number because it is a brand.

 A Landing Page Should Speak to the Needs of the Lead